-2023 saw the return of the British Schoolgirls’ Championships in Flaine, France, since before the pandemic hit.
-You could feel the buzz around the resort as the teams arrived and the Surbiton High School skiers were excited to be racing again.
+2023 saw the return of the British School Girls Champs in Flaine, France, since before the pandemic hit.
+You could feel the buzz around the resort as the teams arrived and the Surbiton skiers were excited to be racing again.

-The skiers had two days training before the races started with the Giant Slalom on Monday.
-Super performances from all, but the outstanding mention goes to Emily M, who went from bib number 106 into 6th overall, and picked up 3rd in the U14 category.
+The skiers had two days training, before the races started with the Giant Slalom on Monday.
+Super performances from all, but the outstanding mention goes to Emily Magnani, who went from bib number 106 into 6th overall, and picked up 3rd in the U14 category.

-Later in the afternoon, it was the Dual Slalom race.
-This is always super exciting as two teams race against each other side by side.
-Unfortunately, this year only the A-teams got to race, but this didn’t dampen the B-teams’ spirits as they took on the role of chief cheerleaders.
-After three comfortable wins we were through to the quarter-finals against Reed’s.
-With two ex-Surbiton High School pupils in their team, we knew this was going to be a tough race, and this it was.
-Off they went neck and neck, Surbiton High School getting a small lead, then Reed’s catching up, with the final racers starting at the same time, fighting all of the way.
-Half of the crowd were holding their breath and the other half were cheering them all on.
-After a tense few minutes while the finish line video was checked (as it was too close to call by the eye), Surbiton’s A-team were announced as winners (whoop!), but there was no time to celebrate as up they went again.
-Beating Aiglon College in the semi-finals, we were then up against Wellington School, including the winner of the Giant Slalom race that morning.
-We knew that our girls had been training hard for this moment and they completely delivered, coming away as Dual Slalom Champions.
+Later in the afternoon it was the Dual Slalom race, this is always super exciting as two teams race against each other side by side.
+Unfortunately, this year only the A teams got to race, but this didn’t damped the B teams spirits as they took on the role of chief cheerleaders.
+After three comfortable wins we were through to the ¼ finals against Reeds, with two ex-Surbiton pupils in their team we knew this was going to be a tough race, and this it was.
+Off they went neck and neck, Surbiton getting a small lead, then Reeds catching up, with the final racers starting at the same time, fighting all of the way.
+Half of the crowd holding their breath and the other half cheering them all on, after a tense few minutes while the finish line video was check (as it was to close to call by the eye) Surbiton A team were announced as winners (whoop), but no time to celebrate, back up they go.
+Beating Aiglon in the Semi Finals, we were then up against Wellington School, including the winner of the GS race that morning, but we knew that our girls had been training hard for this moment and they completely delivered, coming away as Dual Slalom Campions.

-There was no time for celebrating though, as the team went back to the apartment to prepare their skis for the Slalom race the next day.
-The weather was slightly warmer, making the snow softer and bumpier, so conditions were a little tricker.
-But this wasn’t going to phase our pupils, who always show an amazing bout of resilience and determination.
-This time, Ella B gets herself on the podium as 2nd in the U18 category, with the rest of the girls finishing comfortably in the top 30 out of 132 starters.
+No time for celebrating though, as the team went back to the apartment to prepare their skis for the Slalom race the next day.
+The weather slightly warmer, making the snow softer and bumpier, so conditions a little tricker.
+But this wasn’t going to phase our pupils, who always show an amazing about of resilience and determination.
+This time Ella Butterworth gets herself on the podium, 2nd in the U18 category, with rest of the girls finishing comfortably in the top 30 out of 132 starters.